iceye-ltd/product-documentation/docs/productguide/fleet.md

 !!! info
     Click on a satellite name in Table 3 to open a new tab showing where the satellite is now on [n2yo](https://www.n2yo.com/)[@n2yo] -->

 Each satellite has the ability to slowly adjust its orbits throughout its operating life.
 The adjustment is usually performed in the orbital plane by raising or lowering the satellite's altitude.
 This changes the orbital period, which in turn changes the ground track repeat period.
-Over the next 12 months, the fleet will gradually be adjusted into one-day repeating coherent ground tracks.
+As the fleet grows it will gradually be adjusted into one-day repeating coherent ground tracks.
 This provides novel opportunities to combine identical data collections of the same area whilst maintaining rapid access times.

 <figure markdown>
 ![placeholder](img/muldrow.gif){width="600"}
-<figcaption align = "center"><em>Figure 2: Coherent Daily Ground Track Repeat imagery reveals unprecedented levels of intelligence such as the flow rate of The Muldrow Glacier USA between 16th and 30th April 2021.</em></figcaption>
+<figcaption align = "center"><em>Figure 2: Daily Coherent Ground Track Repeat (GTR) imagery reveals unprecedented levels of intelligence such as the flow rate of The Muldrow Glacier USA between 16th and 30th April 2021.</em></figcaption>
 </figure>

 The satellite orbital agility is provided via a set of ion thrusters positioned around the satellite.
 These provide a near limitless supply of manoeuvring thrust, and also ensure that the constellation can be rapidly configured to increase the coverage rate of certain geographic regions in response to world events.